Headstorm/Interview/challenges/DataScienceChallenge.md

 >   For the purposes of this challenge, a meteorological season is one of `Winter`, `Spring`, `Summer`, or `Autumn`.

    <strong>When do meteorological seasons begin?</strong>
->   Meteorological winter begins on December 1.
-It includes the months of December, January, and February
+>   Winter begins on December 1 and includes December, January, and February
->   Meteorological spring begins on March 1 and includes the months of March, April, and May
+>   Spring begins on March 1 and includes March, April, and May
->   Meteorological summer begins on June 1.
-It includes the months of June, July, and August
+>   Summer begins on June 1 and includes June, July, and August
->   Meteorological fall begins on September 1 and includes the months of September, October, and November
+>   Fall begins on September 1 and includes September, October, and November

    <strong>What is a birth date?</strong>
 >   For the purposes of this challenge, the birth date is a Unix Timestamp in UTC between Jan 1 2018 and May 2 2019.